tekpinar/correlationplus/README.md

 The program only requires a pdb file and a correlation data matrix.
 The correlation data has to be in matrix format, where only A(i,j) values are listed in a square matrix format.
-You can analyze the correlations with VMD just by loading the tcl files produced by mapAnalysis module.
+You can analyze the correlations with VMD just by loading the tcl files produced by visualizemap script.

 ## A Quick Start with correlationPlus Scripts
 Go to examples folder.